jyrki289/RepData_PeerAssessment1/PA1_template.md

 ```

+I calculate:

+- mean,
+- median and
+- total values

-I calculate mean, median and total values odf steps per day again to compare result with original
+of steps per day again to compare result with original and imputed data
-not imputed data

 ```r